YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 6. A successful run produces `blueprint_verified.md`.

 ![Rethlas and Danus verified-proof loop](/images/agent-system/23-research-loop.svg)

+*Figure 2.
+The upper state machine is the standalone Rethlas loop.
+The lower flow is Danus's per-worker fact-admission path, where `fact_submit` reaches the verifier before a fact can be committed.*

 This is a direct instance of the books' reflection, tool-use, exception-recovery, structured-output, and human-or-machine evaluation patterns.